fmalina/revisions-blocl/activism/debtgeneration.md

 Everyone knew.
 Hell, even I knew.
 Firms I could name had over $3billion insured with only $80million in capital (a ratio of 37.5/1).

-That wasn’t an accident.
+That wasn't an accident.
 Many leading bankers lobbied Congress hard for the relaxing of rules restricting leverage.
 The rules were relaxed, and that has been a major factor in this crisis.
-They didn’t break any law because they rewrote the laws so they didn’t have to.
+They didn't break any law because they rewrote the laws so they didn't have to.
 But they should be blamed.

 So when the bubble burst they were the ones left holding all the worthless paper they had created.